tada/pljava/src/site/markdown/use/use.md

 ### Parallel query

-PostgreSQL 9.3 introduced [background worker processes][bgworker]
+PL/Java understands [background worker processes][bgworker]
+in PostgreSQL 9.5 and later,
-(though at least PostgreSQL 9.5 is needed for support in PL/Java), and PostgreSQL 9.6 introduced [parallel query][parq].
+and PostgreSQL 9.6 introduced [parallel query][parq].

 For details on PL/Java in a background worker or parallel query, see